Conflict Resolution and the GEF

 Date complaint received: During training sessions in May 2020.

-For this case, no complaints were brought to the attention of ADB’s Accountability Mechanism as these were all resolved through the project’s own grievances redress mechanism.
+Management Action: For this case, no complaints were brought to the attention of ADB’s Accountability Mechanism as these were all resolved through the project’s own grievances redress mechanism.
 All grievances filed were reported and monitored through the project’s Social and Environmental monitoring reports.
 ADB’s grievance mechanism was publicly disclosed to all project beneficiaries.
-Case completed.

 Date complaint received: October 2020 - issues and concerns raised during visit of project grievance response mechanism.

-Status, Agency response: A discussion was held between the community and Project Management Unit.
+Management Action: A discussion was held between the community and Project Management Unit.
 The Safeguards officer explained that the mat is designed to flex with the beach, thus not laid in the cement foundation, and the issue was resolved.
 The issue was resolved.
 Since this is a pilot site this is continued to be monitored.
 The matter was resolved through the project-level grievance mechanism (no claim was filed with the ADB mechanism).
-Case completed.

 2021

-The Panel’s investigation deals with concerns of the artisanal fishing communities impacted by the Project, where it found the Project’s insufficient understanding of artisanal fishing, its value chain and its specificities in particular beach seine fishing and the different demographics reliant on it meant that the Project could not identify the full nature of the impact, and therefore did not have appropriate mitigation measures to address these impacts on the different groups.
-Furthermore, the Panel found that the Bank’s classification of the Emergency Works as Category C meant that essentially no social and environmental impact assessment was conducted, beyond the initial screening document, which in turn meant inadequate identification of impact and therefore lack of mitigation measures.
+Allegations: WB inspection panel alleges that the project will adversely impact the fishermen, residents and property owners along the Togolese coast. the Project’s insufficient understanding of artisanal fishing, its value chain and its specificities in particular beach seine fishing and the different demographics reliant on it, meant that the Project could not identify the full nature of the impact, and therefore did not have appropriate mitigation measures to address these impacts on the different groups.

-The Panel found that the Project did take steps to minimize resettlement by reducing its footprint.
-However, it also found that Management did not ensure that the Project had in place sufficient support to assist Project Affected Persons to improve their livelihoods and standards of living, or at least restore them.
+Investigation Findings: The Panel found that the Project did take steps to minimize resettlement by reducing its footprint.
+However, it also found that Management did not ensure that the Project had in place sufficient support to assist Project Affected Persons to improve their livelihoods and standards of living or at least restore them.
+More information can be found in:

-In its response, Management indicated that it agreed with the Government of Togo and consulted with the affected communities on an Action Plan.
+Management Action: Management indicated that it agreed with the Government of Togo and consulted with the affected communities on an Action Plan.
 The Action Plan details how the Bank will work together with the Government of Togo and the communities to address the Panel’s findings.
 The Government of Togo has confirmed its commitment to implement the Action Plan while the World Bank will support and monitor its implementation.
 Management committed to submit annual progress reports on the implementation of the Action Plan.
+On September 15, 2023, the World Bank Board of Executive Directors discussed the Inspection Panel’s Investigation Report.
+The Board also approved Bank Management’s action plan to address the Panel’s Investigation Report findings.

 Project: The complaint was triggered by the communities’ belief that a UNDP supported project known as The Private Sector and Agenda 2030, which is not funded by GEF, conflicts with another project known as the Sustainable Amazon for Peace Project (GEF ID 9663), which is funded by GEF.